 II.
 Method of Collection

-The data will be collected through a mail survey.
-A random sample of sport anglers who have fished in Alaska will receive an initial questionnaire.
-In subsequent weeks, a reminder postcard and a second questionnaire will be mailed to respondents who have not completed and returned the survey.
-Those not responding to the second full mailing will be contacted by telephone and asked to complete and return the questionnaire.
+Data will be collected through a mixed mode mail-telephone survey.
+A random sample of sport anglers who have fished in Alaska will receive an advance letter informing them that a survey is on its way.
+A few days later the initial questionnaire will arrive.
+In subsequent weeks, a reminder postcard, a reminder telephone call, and a second questionnaire will be mailed to respondents who have not completed and returned the mail survey.
+The reminder telephone calls will collect information from individuals who have not responded to the mail survey and encourage them to complete and return the survey.

 Affected Public: Individuals or households.